k-chuang/data-science-competitions/medical-text-classification/README.md

 A data mining project to develop a predictive model (specifically a k-NN classifier) that can determine, given a medical abstract, which of 5 classes (medical conditions) it falls in.
 The 5 classes are diseases: **digestive system diseases**, **cardiovascular diseases**, **neoplasms**, **nervous system diseases**, and **general pathological conditions**

-**Note:** This is a graduate assignment for CMPE 255 Data Mining course at SJSU (under Professor David Anastasiu).

 ## Data Exploration ([notebook](https://github.com/k-chuang/medical-text-classification/blob/master/notebooks/exploratory-data-analysis.ipynb))
 - No null values